 Meta descriptions are an important part of a page’s snippet in the search engine results page (SERP).
-While they don’t get weighted into the overall algorithm for ranking purposes, they DO muscle their way into a user’s thinking process of whether or not to click on your result over someone else’s.
+While many marketers argue that they don’t get weighted into the overall algorithm for ranking purposes, meta descriptions DO muscle their way into a user’s thinking process of whether or not to click on your result over someone else’s.

 How and where can I change meta descriptions?

 If you’re using a popular CMS for your website, such as WordPress, you most likely have some type of plug-in (we love Yoast) for your “meta data.”
 In that case, adding/changing your meta descriptions is very easy.

 Simply scroll to the bottom of your page in the Edit view and voilà!
 There it is.

 If you’re not a WYSIWYG fan, you can always wade into the code to change the descriptions.
 PS: you’ll want to work with the <meta name=”description” content=””> section!